ZhianMai/Multi-threading-in-Java/README.md

 - <i>LinkedBlockingQueue</i>: queue implemented by linked-list.
 The order is FIFO.
 Size can be defined.
 If not, then the size is unlimited.

 - <i>PriorityBlockingQueue</i>: a priority queue that can take in comparator.
-If no comparator is provided, then use the natural order of the elements.
+If no comparator provided, then use the natural order of the elements.
 Size is unlimited.

 - <i>DelayQueue</i>: like a blocking queue.
-Elements can dequeue only if their time is expired.
+Elements can dequeue only if they are expired.
 It can be used in producer-consumer scenario.
   The elements stored in DelayQueue must implement Delayed interface.
 The element that will expire first will be dequeued first.
 It cannot dequeue unexpired elements.